 So, without notice your A/C needs repair at your Cleveland home and you have no idea what to expect.
-It’s daunting enough to allow an AC repairman into your home, but then to not be sure what they’re going to do can add another level of anxiety.
-But fear not!
-Service Experts Heating & Air Conditioning is here to update you on the standard A/C system repair process so you will be prepared when an expert air conditioning service technician needs to pay you a visit.
+It’s daunting enough to allow an air conditioner repair technician into your home, but then to not be sure what they’re going to do tends to add a whole other level of concern.
+Not to worry!
+Service Experts Heating & Air Conditioning is here to update you on the basic A/C system repair process so you will be prepared when an expert AC service technician needs to visit your home.

 AC Repair Starts Simple

-When the technician arrives, the first thing they should do is ask to see the thermostat.
-It might sound silly, but they need to inspect it to confirm that it’s not just a thermostat settings error.
-The service tech will check that the thermostat is programmed to cool and then reduce the temperature to see if that will trigger the air conditioner.
-A flawed or improperly connected wire could be the culprit that’s keeping you from a comfortable home.
+When the repairman arrives, the first thing they should do is ask to see the thermostat.
+It might seem silly, but they need to inspect it to make sure that it’s not merely a thermostat settings error.
+The service tech will check that the thermostat is programmed to cool and then reduce the temperature to see if that will start up the air conditioner.
+A flawed or incorrectly connected wire could be the culprit that’s standing in the way of you and a comfortable home.

 If this doesn’t resolve the trouble, the technician may ask you to see the circuit breaker box.
-They may set the circuit switches to off and then back to on to see if that resets the system.
+They may set the circuit switches to off and then back to on to see if that activates the AC.

 Getting to the nitty-gritty of AC Repair

-The repairman will then likely ask to see the A/C. Same as a doctor, the service tech will commence their trial and error testing process.
-There are many variables that could be the cause for an AC that isn’t running properly, and it’s up the repairman to investigate all the possible reasons starting from the most ordinary issues to the least.
-This process could take anywhere from 5 to 60 minutes or more.
+The technician will then likely ask to see the A/C. Same as a doctor, the service tech will commence their trial and error diagnosis process.
+There are many variables that could be the cause for an air conditioner that isn’t running properly, and it’s up the technician to explore all the possible reasons starting from the most typical issues to the least.
+The diagnostic process could take anywhere from 5 to 60 minutes or more.